simp/pupmod-simp-simp_gitlab/README.md

   These services are internal to the GitLab Omnibus installation and are not registered with the host OS or the Puppet providers for `service`.
-It is possible for the services to take so long to start in the background that dependencies within `vshn-gitlab` will fail.
+It is possible for the services to take so long to start in the background that dependencies within `puppet-gitlab` will fail.
   <!-- this line is indented to continue the preceding bullet -->
   In these cases, it should be sufficient to simply run Puppet again after the services finish starting (status with `gitlab-ctl status`).